Naveenreddypilli/coffee-shop/README.md

 - Order History: Users can review their order history.
 ## Installation

-To run Laracoffee locally, follow these steps:
+To run coffee locally, follow these steps:

 1. Clone this repository: